 Natural

-Natural foods are those foods processed under minimal conditions.
-They contain no antibiotics, hormones, or artificial flavors.
+Natural foods are processed under minimal conditions and contain no antibiotics, hormones, or artificial flavors.

 The products labeled “natural” are regulated by neither USDA nor FDA.
-Thus, these foods usually have lots of heavy ingredients in them.
+Thus, these foods usually contain lots of heavy ingredients.

 They are also cost-effective as their production follows lesser rules.
-Therefore, as a producer, you will pass through few stages or pay nominal fees for the production of these products.
+Therefore, as a producer, you will pass through a few stages or pay nominal fees for producing these products.
 This is contrary to the case of organic foods.

 Everyone can indulge in natural production.
-Provided you can preserve general hygiene and in the end, provide healthy products to humans, you can operate this.
+Provided you can preserve general hygiene and, ultimately, provide healthy products to humans, you can operate this.
 You will label your products yourself as natural.

 Organic

 This is the most heavily ruled and regulated food production process.
-It is only organic, and it requires total conformity and following of the set regulations and rules.
+It is only organic, requiring total conformity and following the set regulations and rules.
 Toxic pesticides, chemicals, fertilizers, and toxic herbicides are seriously discouraged from the system.

-Growth hormones and antibiotics are also not allowed in the production process.
+Growth hormones and antibiotics are also prohibited in the production process.
 Organic processors and producers undergo several random inspections.
-Third-party agencies such as FDA and USDA conduct these inspections that help ascertain that the processed products are healthy for human consumption.
+Third-party agencies such as the FDA and USDA conduct these inspections to help ascertain that the processed products are healthy for human consumption.

 These products are usually costly as producers have several conformities they must comply with.
 The producers also need to be technically competent to produce them.